jphong125/stellaapic/Writerside/topics/free/free_intro.md

 ## Overview

 Free rounds is a promotional tool to grant spinning to player for "free of charge".
-Usage and polish for the Free Round must be consulted with Lucky Monaco team.
+Usage and policy for the Free Round must be consulted with Lucky Monaco team.

 IMPORTANT : PLEASE NOTE THAT, FREE ROUND IS CURRENTLY NOT SUPPORTED IN TRANSFER WALLET TYPE.